MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 In general, you should work with your database administrator to design a backup and recovery strategy.
 Some recommendations include:
 - Perform database backups according to your organization’s backup policy.
-- If incremental log backups are not planned, the database should be set to the Simple recovery mode.
+- If incremental log backups aren't planned, the database should be set to the Simple recovery mode.
 - Ensure that you understand the implications of the different recovery models before implementing your backup strategy.
 Learn the disk space requirements for these models.
 Full recovery model requires frequent log backups to avoid high disk space usage.

 For more information, see [Recovery Model Overview](https://go.microsoft.com/fwlink/?LinkID=185370) and [FIM 2010 Backup and Restore Guide](https://go.microsoft.com/fwlink/?LinkID=165864).

 ## Create a Backup Administrator account for the FIM Service after installation

 Members of the FIMService Administrators set have unique permissions critical to the operation of your MIM deployment.
-If you are unable to log on as part of the Administrators set, the only resolution is to roll back to a previous backup of the system.
+If you're unable to log on as part of the Administrators set, the only resolution is to roll back to a previous backup of the system.
 To mitigate this situation, we recommend that you add other users to the FIM Administrative set as part of your post-installation configuration.

 ## FIM Service